We Can’t Escape This: On Breathing & Social Justice

-The day after George Floyd’s murder, the neighborhood residents around S. Carrollton Ave. in New Orleans began their daily nine-minute silent protest, as silent as a protest can be with the St. Charles streetcar rumbling down the tracks on either side of the street.
+The day after George Floyd’s murder, the neighbourhood residents around S. Carrollton Ave. in New Orleans began their daily nine-minute silent protest, as silent as a protest can be with the St. Charles streetcar rumbling down the tracks on either side of the street.
 Every summer and fall evening at six o’clock, as I would leave Audubon Park after my walk, I drive down the street with protesters on both sides, signs and fists raised in the sky.
-As I drove down the street in mid-October, it occured to me that it has been five months since this protest started…five months since George Floyd was murdered.
-The protest seems to be frozen in time, individuals still in their summer clothes, wearing sunglasses and hats and masked up.
-It is sometimes difficult to gauge the passage of time in New Orleans, where the weather change is not an obvious give-away as it is in places like New York City and Chicago.
+As I drove down the street in mid-October, it occurred to me that it has been five months since this protest started...five months since George Floyd was murdered.
+The protest seems to be frozen in time, with individuals still in their summer clothes, wearing sunglasses and hats and masked up.
+It is sometimes difficult to gauge the passage of time in New Orleans, where the weather change is not an obvious giveaway as it is in places like New York City and Chicago.

 A few days after George Floyd’s murder, I observed employees of Bevolo Lights in the French Quarter, a family-owned lights business that has been supplying city lights for decades, board up the shop windows with plywood.

 “Why are you all boarding up the shop?
 Pandemic, the storm or the protests?”
 I asked one of the employees.